sdhutchins/gbs-guide/docs/first-years/core-courses.md

 - Familiarize yourself with the UAB student resources available to you, including academic support and study spaces.

 ## 1st Semester Courses
 These are the core courses you will take in your first semester.

+{: .note }
+Most of the below books can be found as pdfs online for free.

-They are designed to build a solid foundation in key scientific areas:
+They are designed to build a solid foundation in key scientific areas.

 - **GBS 707 - Basic Biochemistry & Metabolism**
   **Recommended Text**: *Biochemistry, 4th Ed.* (Voet & Voet)